Table of Contents

 View on Amazon.com ➜

-This top quality neck wallet will help you keep important belongings well organized and easily accessible.
-Having a neck wallet will be especially useful during your travels and upon your arrival while you settle in and get used to your new destination.
+This top-quality neck wallet will help you keep important belongings well organized and easily accessible.
+Having a neck wallet will be especially useful during your travels and upon your arrival while you settle in.
+Jet lag alone could lead to the misplacement of important documents like your passport!
+But this baby will discreetly hold your phone, passport, credit cards, cash, and anything else small that you want to keep covertly stashed under your clothes.

 Available on HeroTravelSupply.com with an exclusive 15% discount using the coupon code “HERO”.